zinkwazi/pfmb/readme.md

-# pfSense-mb Multi Backup tool pfmb.sh
+# pfmb - Multi site backup tool for pfSense
-# by Greg Lawler greg@outsideopen.com
+# by Greg Lawler
-# 7/1/2014
+# v1.0 7/1/2014

 This script will connect to one or more remote pfSense installs and backup the configuratin file.